Furigana: Okurigana

 Okurigana are kana that appear inline at normal size following kanji stems, typically to complete and to inflect adjectives and verbs.
 In this use they may also help to disambiguate kanji with multiple readings; for example, 上がる (あがる, agaru) vs. 上る (のぼる, noboru).
 Unlike furigana, the use of okurigana is a mandatory part of the written language.

 Kunten

 In the written style known as kanbun, which is the Japanese approximation of Classical Chinese, small marks called kunten are sometimes added as reading aids.
 Unlike furigana, which indicate pronunciation, kunten indicate Japanese grammatical structures absent from the kanbun, and also show how words should be reordered to fit Japanese sentence structure.

 Furikanji

-Furigana are sometimes also used to indicate meaning, rather than pronunciation.
+Ruby characters are sometimes also used to indicate meaning, rather than pronunciation.
 Over the foreign text, smaller-sized Japanese words, in kana or kanji, corresponding to the meaning of the foreign words, effectively translate it in place.
-While rare now, some late 19th–early 20th century authors used kanji as furigana for loanwords written in katakana.
-This usage is called furikanji (振り漢字) in Japanese, since furigana implies the use of kana.
-For example, ririkku "lyric" may be tagged with 歌詞 kashi "lyrics" for clarification rather than for phonetic guidance.
+While rare now, some late 19th–early 20th century authors used kanji as ruby for loanwords written in katakana.
+This usage is called (振り漢字, furikanji) in Japanese, since furigana implies the use of kana.
+For example, ririkku 'lyric' may be tagged with 歌詞 hepburn 'lyrics' for clarification rather than for phonetic guidance.